huridocs/uwazi-documentation/admin-docs/how-to-build-data-visualisation-components.md

-# How to Build Data Visualisation Components
+# How to build data visualisation components

 You can add charts and other data visualisation elements to **pages** and **rich text fields**, using the code snippets explained below.